-- The vertical walls constitute the energy scale and correspond to molecular energy levels. - The shelves cannot be fixed at any height, only distinct positions are allowed depending on the substance or system.
-This corresponds to the quantum physical eigenvalues. - A smallest quantum leap exists. - The lowest shelf may be fixed at different heights.1 - Different widths represent different volumes for the particles (uncertainty of position). - A few shelves behind each other on the same height represent degenerate energy levels.
+- A smallest quantum leap exists. - The lowest shelf may be fixed at different heights.1 - Different widths represent different volumes for the particles (uncertainty of position). - A few shelves behind each other on the same height represent degenerated energy levels.